parryc/thevoid/templates/leflan/language_azeri.md

 --EX--
 Əgər sən onu oxusaydın, ağıllı olardin.
-If you had studied, you would be smart
+If you had studied, you would be smart.
 --ENDEX--

 #### Definite Future-in-the-Past (DEFFUTPST) -AcAQdI